These b&m bargains get the Next Home look for less

-Get the Next Home look for less with new B&M bargains
+Get the glam Next Home look for less with these B&M bargains

-Are you a fan of Next homeware?
-Do you enjoy a bargain?
-If the answer is a resounding yes you really won't want to miss this copycat collection, which can save you over £120!
+Are you a Next homeware fan?
+Do you love a bargain?
+If the answer's a resounding yes you really won't want to miss this copycat collection, which can save you over £120!

 The selection of B&M bargains never fails to amaze us!
 They offer stylish homeware at super low prices, and their latest range appears to be in direct competition to Next.